Call to the Bar

 When to apply

-If you are a current BPTC student, (full time or on the second year of a part time course), Trinity Call is the earliest Call day you can apply for during your BPTC year.
+If you are a current Bar Course student, (full time or on the second year of a part time course), Trinity Call is the earliest Call day you can apply for during your Bar Course year.
 If you are a first year part time student, you cannot apply until your second year.

-If you have completed the BPTC, have finished the course and are waiting for re-sit results you can apply for any Call day.
+If you have completed the Bar Course or have finished the course and are waiting for re-sit results you can apply for any Call day.

 If you are a transferring lawyer, you can apply for any Call day.
-You must complete six Qualifying Sessions within three years of being called.
+You must complete ten Qualifying Sessions before being called.
 The Bar Standards Board (BSB) may also require you to sit all or parts of the Bar Transfer Test (visit the BSB website for details).

 Your application for Call should consist of:

-- a Petition for Call to the Bar and Call Declaration Form (PDF)
+- a Petition for Call to the Bar and Call Declaration Form (editable document)

 - two references (see below)